Munger district: Politics

+Administrative setup

+The Munger district has 3 sub-divisions and 9 blocks and anchal (posts).

 Economy

 In 2006, the Ministry of Panchayati Raj named Munger one of the country's 250 most backward districts (out of a total of 640).
-It is one of the 36 districts in Bihar have been receiving funds from the Backward Regions Grant Fund Programme (BRGF).
+It is one of the 38 districts in Bihar have been receiving funds from the Backward Regions Grant Fund Programme (BRGF).